-As in previous years of the survey, individuals in CDHPs and HDHPs were found to be less likely than those in traditional plans both to recommend their health plan to a friend or co-worker and to stay with their current health plan if they had the opportunity to switch plans (Figures 37 and 38).
+As in previous years of the survey, individuals in CDHPs and HDHPs were found to be less likely than those in traditional plans both to recommend their health plan to a friend or co-worker and to stay with their current health plan if they had the opportunity to switch plans (Figures 36 and 37).
 Similar to the satisfaction questions, the percentage of CDHP enrollees reporting that they would be extremely or very likely to recommend their plan to a friend or co-worker increased from 30 percent to 39 percent between 2006 and 2007, and reached 45 percent in 2009.
-Over one-half (55 percent) of traditional plan enrollees were extremely or very likely to recommend their plan, compared with 32 percent of HDHP enrollees.
-The percentage of individuals extremely or very likely to stay with their health plan if they could switch was unchanged from 2008, with 64 percent of traditional, 49 percent of CDHP, and 38 percent of HDHP enrollees extremely or very likely to stay with their plan if they had the opportunity to switch plans.
+It then dropped to 37 percent in 2010.
+One-half (48 percent) of traditional plan enrollees were extremely or very likely to recommend their plan, compared with 27 percent of HDHP enrollees.
+The percentage of individuals extremely or very likely to stay with their health plan if they could switch was unchanged among those with traditional coverage but dropped from 2009 levels among those with a HDHP or CDHP.
+Sixty-one percent of traditional, 44 percent of CDHP, and 32 percent of HDHP enrollees were extremely or very likely to stay with their plan if they had the opportunity to switch plans.